Elakiya-Elangovan-003/ethereum-rpc-analysis/README.md

 - **Synchronization behavior** - How quickly do providers converge?
 - **Infrastructure redundancy** - Why multi-provider setups matter
 - **Real-time data quality** - Can you trust a single source?
+- **Reorg visibility** - How do providers handle chain reorganizations?
+- **Provider restrictions** - What limitations exist on free tiers?

 ## 📊 What is RPC Infrastructure?